 When excess skin and fat become a problem on the abdomen, a tummy tuck can deliver a smoother, tauter profile.
-The procedure is relatively quick, and recovery is short, making the tummy tuck one of the most sought-after surgeries at Sieber Plastic Surgery.
+The yummy tuck procedure is relatively quick, and tummy tuck recovery is short, making the tummy tuck one of the most sought-after surgeries at Sieber Plastic Surgery.

-Still, one question that we often receive from patients before their tummy tuck procedure is, “What will my belly button look like after surgery?”
+Still, one question that we often receive from patients before their tummy tuck procedure is, “What will Your Belly Button After Tummy Tuck look like?”

 If this is a concern you’ve had, we’d like to quell any worries you’ve had right away: Your belly button will essentially look the same after your tummy tuck surgery — or better!
-Let’s take a look at the tummy tuck procedure vs liposuction a bit more and examine how it will affect your belly button in particular.
+Let’s take a look at the tummy tuck procedure vs liposuction a bit more and examine how a tummy tuck will affect your what happens to your belly button in particular.

-While tummy tucks can contour and enhance the look of areas like your hips and thighs as well, tummy tucks mostly focus on the abdomen.
+While a tummy tuck can contour and enhance the look of areas like your hips and thighs as well, a tummy tuck mostly focus on the abdomen.
 The procedure is beneficial to many different types of people.
 One of the most common reasons to get a tummy tuck is simply the desire to get rid of extra skin on the lower abdomen.
 Excess skin often accumulates simply as a result of time and gravity.
 As we age, everything on our bodies naturally moves downward.
 Gravity doesn’t help.

 Additionally, if you’re weight has fluctuated throughout your lifetime or you’re a woman who’s gone through natural childbirth, you may experience even more excess skin on the abdomen.
 This skin often congregates around the belly button area, creating somewhat of a hood over the top of the navel.
 It can also create folds and ripples that are uncomfortable and may make you feel self-conscious, especially when wearing tight fitting clothing or a bathing suit.

-Finally, tummy tucks are quite common among individuals who have undergone extreme weight loss.
+Finally, a tummy tuck is quite common among individuals who have undergone extreme weight loss.
 If you’ve lost a significant amount of weight, you will likely experience sagging skin on the abdomen and elsewhere.
-Tummy tucks can take care of this skin.
+A tummy tuck can take care of this skin.
 Your surgeon will cut off any excess and reposition and contour the remaining skin (and sometimes the belly button) to create a more natural, contoured, and attractive result.
 In some cases, stretch marks can even be removed.

-How Does a Tummy Tuck Affect the Belly Button?
+How Does a Tummy Tuck Surgery Affect the Belly Button?

 Your surgeon knows that your belly button needs to look great after surgery.
 A well-positioned, natural looking bellybutton is definitely part of the results you’ll see from your procedure.